hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 NFVI
   The term is an abbreviation for Network Function Virtualization Infrastructure; sometimes it is also referred as data plane in this document.
+The NFVI provides the virtual resources to the virtual network functions under the control of the VIM.

 VIM
-  The term is an abbreviation for Virtual Infrastructure Management;
+  The term is an abbreviation for Virtual Infrastructure Manager;
   sometimes it is also referred as control plane in this document.
+  The VIM controls and manages the NFVI compute, network and storage resources to provide the required virtual resources to the VNFs.

 Operator
   The term refers to network service providers and Virtual Network